-- 3.8.2 An early review of the LDP is therefore considered necessary because of the housing land supply shortfall.
-As there are no concerns with other Plan policies at this stage the AMR concludes that is not considered necessary to review other aspects of the Plan at this time.
-Accordingly, the AMR recommends an early review of the Monmouthshire LDP as a result of the need to address the shortfall in the housing land supply and facilitate the identification and allocation of additional housing land.
-This will involve the production of a Review Report which will set out and explain the scope of the Plan revision required.
-The Plan revision is likely to involve the identification/allocation of additional viable and easily deliverable sites to boost the land supply. - 3.8.3 It is further recommended that this AMR be submitted to the Welsh Government in accord with statutory requirements.
-The AMR will be published on the Council's web site and publicised via our Twitter account @MCCPlanning. - 3.9 Next Steps - 3.9.1 The Plan will continue to be monitored on an annual basis through the preparation of successive AMRs, with the broad structure of the AMR remaining the same from year to year in order to provide ease of analysis between successive reports. - 3.9.2 Given the importance attached to the land supply issue an early review is considered necessary, as set out in the AMR.
+- 3.9.1 The Plan will continue to be monitored on an annual basis through the preparation of successive AMRs, with the broad structure of the AMR remaining the same from year to year in order to provide ease of analysis between successive reports. - 3.9.2 Given the importance attached to the land supply issue an early review is considered necessary, as set out in the AMR.
 This would also assist in seeking to avoid 'planning by appeal' and ad hoc development coming forward outside the development plan system and not in accordance with the Plan's strategy.
 However, it is also recognised that adopting a pragmatic approach to the determination of departure applications for residential development sites will assist in this context (as recognised in TAN1, paragraph 6.2). - 3.9.3 The Regulations allow for a 'selective review' of part (or parts) of an LDP.
 Such a provision would allow for a partial review of the LDP to cover issues associated with the housing land supply and site selection, in accordance with the recommendation of the AMR.
 The Council, however, is required to commence a full review of the LDP every four years.
 This would mean that a full review to meet statutory requirements would have to commence in February, 2018.
 It is considered, therefore, that it would be more appropriate for a review to be commenced to consider all aspects of the LDP at this stage in order to fully assess the nature and scale of revisions that might be required.
-An early full review will also assist in meeting the 2021 deadline for having an adopted revised LDP in place to avoid the local policy vacuum that the new Regulations threaten to create. - 3.9.4 The commencement of a Plan review will require the preparation of a Review Report.
+An early full review will also assist in meeting the 2021 deadline for having an adopted revised LDP in place to avoid the local policy vacuum that the new Regulations threaten to create. - 3.9.4 The next stage of Plan review requires the preparation of a Review Report.
 This should set out clearly what has been considered, which key stakeholders have been engaged and, where changes are required, what needs to change and why, based on evidence; including issues, objectives, strategy, policies and the SA as well as the implications of anticipated revisions on any parts of the Plan that are not proposed to be revised.
 It must also make a conclusion on the revision procedure to be followed, i.e. full or short form.
 The LDP Review Report may conclude that the issues involved are of sufficient significance to justify undertaking the full revision procedure.
-Alternatively, a short form revision procedure is available for circumstances where the issues involved are not of sufficient significance to justify undertaking the full revision procedure.
-The latter procedure may be the most appropriate in this case, given that the main issue is the shortfall in the land supply but this will be determined through the analysis to be carried out for the Review.

-3.9.5 Should Cabinet agree the recommendation to commence Plan review, a LDP Review Report would be produced for future political reporting, setting out a recommendation for the type of Plan revision (full or short).
+Alternatively, a short form revision procedure is available for circumstances where the issues involved are not of sufficient significance to justify undertaking the full revision procedure. - 3.9.5 A LDP Review Report would be produced for future political reporting, setting out a recommendation for the type of Plan revision (full or short).
 That decision would need to consider timescales, fit and the relationship with the emerging Future Monmouthshire work, Cardiff Capital Region City Deal work and a South East Wales Strategic Development Plan.